ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/rpi/perf.md

 Install and enable `perf` using the commands below.
 Make sure to become root where indicated.

-For Ubuntu running on the Arm server run this command to install `perf`.
+For Ubuntu running on the Arm server run this command to install `perf`:

 ```console
 sudo apt install linux-tools-common linux-tools-generic linux-tools-`uname -r` -y
 ```

-For the Raspberry Pi 4 run this command.
+For the Raspberry Pi 4 run this command:

 ```bash
 sudo apt-get install linux-perf	-y
 ```

-Become root to enable access to the perf data.
+Become root to enable access to the perf data:

 ```bash
 sudo su -